Top 70 Best Deck Railing Ideas – Outdoor Design Inspiration

 There are a lot of companies out there now developing their own composite decking product lines.
 They create these products by combining wood and plastic through a complex process that ends up producing a very strong, light, and durable wood-like product.

 Composite systems can be expensive, but they’re incredibly easy to install.
-They come in kits with complete with brackets and spindle-holes already drilled in them.
+They are a great DIY deck.
+They come in kits complete with brackets and spindle-holes already drilled in them.
 With a few basic tools and some gumption, you could be installing a composite deck railing system that will last for a very long time.

 There are a lot of designs to choose from, and if you don’t want to purchase a full kit, you can piece a system together using wood, metal, or other materials in conjunction with the composite handrails or posts.